Arendal

 The heart of Southern Norway

 Located along the stunning Norwegian coast, the city of Arendal harbours the perfect combination of historical and cultural ambiance, outdoor activities, and big city vibes.
-Reflected in the opulent ocean front architecture is a heritage of grandeur and the Age of Sail.
+Reflected in the opulent ocean front architecture is a heritage of grandeur during the Age of Sail.
 A tranquil coastline with rows of charming homes and boathouses is offset by the inner harbour Pollen, a vibrant string of cafes, shops, bakeries and even a chocolate factory nearby.

 One of the first iron works was established here, as well as shipping and timber export.
 A city surrounded by islands connected by bridges and ferry services, where you will find that everything you need is just “around the corner”.